abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure-loadbalancer.md

 http-router   LoadBalancer   10.0.165.172   <pending>     443:32562/TCP,80:30224/TCP   4s
 ```

-Check the EXTERNAL-IP of service `http-router` again
+Check the `EXTERNAL-IP` of the `http-router` service again:

 ```
 kubectl get services http-router -n abcdesktop
 ```

-> Great the service gets `48.194.112.87` as an `EXTERNAL-IP`
+> The service has been assigned `48.194.112.87` as its `EXTERNAL-IP`.

 ```
 NAME          TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                      AGE http-router   LoadBalancer   10.0.165.172   48.194.112.87   443:32562/TCP,80:30224/TCP   22s
 ```

-You can open a web browser to reach your abcdesktop service with the IP address
+Open a web browser and navigate to your abcdesktop service using the IP address.

 ![web browser to reach your abcdesktop service](img/connect-ip.png)

-Web browser doesn't allow usage of websocket without secure protocol.
-To login you need `https` protocol
+Web browsers do not permit WebSocket connections over an insecure protocol.
+To log in, you must use the `https` protocol.

 ## Update your DNS zone file

-We will use a `FQDN` (Fully Qualified Domain Name) to replace the `IP Address`.
+You will use an FQDN (Fully Qualified Domain Name) to replace the IP address.

 ![azure networking](img/azure-networking.png)

-This screenshot describes the Microsoft Azure network console.
-It shows the `Domain` informations, but your can manage your zone file from your own registrar.
+This screenshot shows the Microsoft Azure network console and displays the `Domain` configuration.
+You can also manage your zone file directly through your own domain registrar.

 ### Create new record